kwchang0831/svelte-QWER/README.md

 Just copy and paste your `user` folder to the latest release.

-Watch out for the CHANGELOG to see if yor are required to migrate `user/config`.
+Watch out for the CHANGELOG to see if yor are required to migrate `user/config` or other places.

 ## ❓ Issues / Problems / Questions